 What are Dark Circles?

-Dark circles are characterized by the darkening of the skin under the eyes, which can be caused by several things.
-They are a cosmetic concern for many people, as they can make a person appear tired, stressed, or older than they actually are.
+Dark circles are characterized by the darkening of the skin under the eyes, which can be caused by a variety of factors.
+For many people, they are a cosmetic concern since they could make one seem older than they are or fatigued or anxious.

 Causes of Dark Circles

-- Allergies and irritation: Allergic reactions can cause inflammation and increased blood flow around the eyes, leading to dark circles.
+- Allergies and irritation: Dark circles can result from inflammation and increased blood flow around the eyes brought on by allergic reactions.

-- Lack of sleep: Insufficient sleep can cause the skin to appear pale, making the blood vessels under the eyes more visible.
+- Lack of sleep: The skin may seem pale due to which the blood vessels under the eyes are more obvious.

-- Sleeping position: Sleeping on your stomach or side can cause fluid buildup under the eyes, resulting in puffiness and dark circles.
+- Sleeping position: Lying on your side or stomach can cause fluid to build up beneath the eyes, which would puffiness and dark circles.

 Types of Blepharoplasty Procedures